ffcg/ffcg-labs/src/gcp/helloIngest/README.md

     curl -O https://storage.googleapis.com/cloud-samples-data/bigquery/us-states/us-states.csv
     ```

+    *TIP:* There are plenty of CSV:s avauilable on <https://people.sc.fsu.edu/~jburkardt/data/csv/csv.html>.

 1. Upload a file:

     **Note** A content type header must be supplied or the cloud function will skip processing of the file

+    Files can be uplpoaded using curl in the example below, or simply be dragged-and-dropped into the cloud storage bucket at <https://console.cloud.google.com/storage/browser/<your prefix>-serverless-labs-328806-upload-bucket>

     ```sh
     curl --upload-file <file> \